deepakrpathak/GoogleMapMashup/README.md

 Known Issues
 ----------------

-1. Works good in Mozilla and Webkit browsers, IE has a weird problem with z-index.
-	- can be solved by making aesthetics a little more IE friendly (read 'bad').
-2. Firefox sometimes takes a long to fallback if user denies to share location.
+1. Firefox sometimes takes a long to fallback if user denies to share location.

 TODO